TonghanWang/tonghanwang.github.io/src/data/projects/project-1.md

         <p> </p>
         <p>We studied sparse, concise, but informative communication.</p>
         <p> </p>
         <p>In the following figure, two agents start at a_4 and b_3, respectively, and they want to reach g simultaneously but can only observe its own state.
-To finish the task, they need to communicate their locations to each other.</p>
+To finish the task, they need to communicate their location to each other.</p>
         <p> </p>
         <p>The second row shows our communication strategy.
 0 means no communication.
-Agents only send a bit when they are one step away from the goal state.</p>
+Agents learn to only send a bit when they are one step away from the goal state.</p>
     "
     button:
         label: Example Paper